python/cpython/Doc/library/io.rst

    file that cannot be read, written or seeked.

    Even though :class:`IOBase` does not declare :meth:`read`, :meth:`readinto`,
-   :meth:`seek`, or :meth:`write` because their signatures will vary, implementations and clients should consider those methods part of the interface.
+   or :meth:`write` because their signatures will vary, implementations and clients should consider those methods part of the interface.
 Also, implementations may raise a :exc:`IOError` when operations they do not support are called.

    The basic type used for binary data read from or written to a file is :class:`bytes`.  :class:`bytearray`\s are accepted too, and in some cases (such as :class:`readinto`) needed.
 Text I/O classes work with :class:`str` data.

-   Note that calling any method (even inquiries) on a closed file is undefined.
+   Note that calling any method (even inquiries) on a closed stream is undefined.
 Implementations may raise :exc:`IOError` in this case.

    IOBase (and its subclasses) support the iterator protocol, meaning that an :class:`IOBase` object can be iterated over yielding the lines in a stream.